runelaenen/dotdigital-for-shopware/README.md

 ## Requirements
 - Shopware 6.5+
-    - Shopware 6.4.x is compatible up with the app's 1.x release line.
+    - Shopware 6.4.x is compatible with the app's 1.x release line.

 ## Installation